makrai/notes/demszky23-llm-psycho.md

     experiences (affective and clinical psychology)
   * GPT output was generated in March 2023 using text-davinci-003 in the OpenAI playground with default settings (temperature 0.7, length 256)
 * use cases across subfields in measurement, experimentation, and practice
   * measurement (probe psychological patterns in massive bodies of text),
   * experimentation (to rapidly generate stimuli and responses to those stimuli to improve the granularity of factorial designs) and
-  * practice (to simulate realistic conversations to train human therapists, counsellors, teachers or managers).
-Table 1 previews
+  * practice (to simulate realistic conversations to train human therapists, counsellors, teachers or managers)
   * tab 1: We generated these use cases by consulting experts in several areas
     * how LLMs could make their work more efficient or wholly different.
 These
   * actually
     * the public rushed to use LLMs such as ChatGPT for mental health screening and therapy16, and
     * 40% of US teachers were using ChatGPT weekly for lesson planning just three months after its public release17 — a nationally representative survey found
-* question: whether — and on what timescale — the field will apply a nuanced understanding of LLM technology to developing and disseminating tools so that
+* question: whether — and on what timescale — the field will apply a nuanced understanding of LLM technology to developing and disseminating tools

 # Conceptual and methodological foundations